-Dohnanyi returned to acting in the following years, often proving his knack for portraying unsavoury characters, including a turn as an aggressive mobster in "Hardcover" or as a scheming fortune hunter in "Die Buddenbrooks".
+Von Dohnányi returned to acting in the following years, often proving his knack for portraying unsavoury characters, including a turn as an aggressive mobster in "Hardcover" or as a scheming fortune hunter in "Die Buddenbrooks".
 In television, he appeared as a cook in "Es liegt mir auf der Zunge" and as the first husband of Heike Makatsch's character in "Dr. Hope – Eine Frau gibt nicht auf".
-His next big screen role was the part of actor Veit Harlan in Oskar Roehler's controversial "Jud Süss – Film ohne Gewissen".
-In 2010, he won the German Film Award for Best Supporting Actor for his performance as an endearingly delusional singer in the comedy "Männerherzen".
-The same year, he joined the ensemble of Dani Levy's "Das Leben ist zu lang" (2010), and went on to play a conservative businessman in the historical sports drama "Der ganz große Traum" (2011).
-In the sequel "Männerherzen... und die ganz ganz große Liebe", Dohnanyi reprised his award-winning role.
+His next big screen role was the part of actor Veit Harlan in Oskar Roehler's controversial "Jud Süss – Film ohne Gewissen" ("Jew Suss - Rise and Fall").
+In 2010, he won the German Film Award for Best Supporting Actor for his performance as an endearingly delusional singer in the comedy "Männerherzen" ("Men in the City").
+The same year, he joined the ensemble of Dani Levy's "Das Leben ist zu lang" ("Life Is Too Long", 2010), and went on to play a conservative businessman in the historical sports drama "Der ganz große Traum" ("Lessons of a Dream", 2011).
+In the sequel "Männerherzen... und die ganz ganz große Liebe" ("Men in the City 2"), von Dohnányi reprised his award-winning role.

 He then played a mean zoo director hunting for a cuddly snow creature in the childrens' film "Yoko".
-In "Ruhm" ("Glory: A tale of mistaken identities", 2012), an adaptation of Daniel Kehlmann's eponymous novel, Dohnányi appears as an engineer who starts receiving phone calls from total strangers on his new cell phone.
+In "Ruhm" ("Glory: A Tale of Mistaken Identities", 2012), an adaptation of Daniel Kehlmann's eponymous novel, von Dohnányi appears as an engineer who starts receiving phone calls from total strangers on his new cell phone.